lj-ditrapani/java-adt/README.md

 Looking at the features list of Java 16
 <http://openjdk.java.net/projects/jdk/16/>
-and the features that that preceeded it in Java 14 & 15
+and the features that preceded it in Java 14 & 15
 <https://en.wikipedia.org/wiki/Java_version_history>,
 we can see that Java 16 has: